SteinAcker1/Suite16S/readme.md

--d	(input) Allows user to specify a BLAST database to use other than the default RefSeq 16s database -c  (input) Allows user to specify how many cores to use in analysis (default = 2) -n  (input) Allows user to specify a file stem in the project (default: myproject) -h  (boolean) Prints this help screen and exits"
+-d	(input) Allows user to specify a BLAST database to use other than the default RefSeq 16s database -c  (input) Allows user to specify how many cores to use in analysis (default = 2) -n  (input) Allows user to specify a file stem in the project (default: myproject) -h  (boolean) Prints this help screen and exits

 EXAMPLE: suite16s.sh -i sample_forward.fastq,sample_reverse.fastq -c 16 -t "LEADING:20 TRAILING:20 SLIDINGWINDOW:8:15 MINLEN:140 AVGQUAL:20" -n An_Excellent_Name -p ACGGACACA,ACATTTTACG